canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 -----------

-Vendor data may be used to provide default cloud-specific configurations which may be overriden by user-data.
+Vendor data may be used to provide default cloud-specific configurations which may be overriden by user data.
 This may be useful, for example, to configure an instance with a cloud provider's repository mirror for faster package installation.